 420 Race Team:

 The 420 Race Team is a logical next step for students who have grown out of the optimist dinghy and are looking to continue to improve their boat handling & tactical skills.
-A 420 is a double-handed dinghy that is raced comptitively by junior sailing programs, as well as many high school & collegiate sailing programs.
+A 420 is a double-handed dinghy that is raced competitively by junior sailing programs, as well as many high school & collegiate sailing programs.
+A sailor needs to be at least 100 lbs to sail a 420.
 When committing to the race team, sailors are strongly encouraged to sign up for as many weeks as possible.
 There is a 5 week minimum.

 Monday–Friday – Full Day Only

 All race team members are encouraged to participate in ‘away’ regattas at other yacht clubs.
 These events are fun – and a great way to grow friendships and improve your sailing skills. **Regatta participation is not required for race team program enrollment.

 The HYC staff members work with parents to facilitate travel, help sailors transport their boats and equipment, and they provide on the water coaching at each regatta.

 When planning for away regattas, please be aware that there will be additional fees (e.g. food & lodging), and that parents are expected to care for their children with respect to food, travel, lodging, etc. For students to participate in ‘away’ regattas – parental chaperones and volunteers are needed to ensure safety, success, and FUN!

 NOTE: Sailors will generally be on the water from 9 am-12 pm and 1-4 pm.
 Sailors will not be available for dismissal during these times.
 If your sailor needs to leave early, please plan on picking up between 12 & 1.

 9 am – 12pm – Morning Class (half day classes)

 12 – 12:20 pm– Half day Class Pick-up